Antonio Ereditato: Biography

-The research group of Ereditato has also been leader in the R&D for detectors with liquid argon TPCs and for the use of emulsion detectors in various applications, such as those for cosmic muon radiography.
+The research group of Ereditato has been leader in the R&D for detectors with liquid argon TPCs and for the use of emulsion detectors in various applications, such as those for cosmic muon radiography.
 Antonio Ereditato has also contributed to setting up a research laboratory in Bern centered on a cyclotron for medical research.

-Ereditato is author of more than 1400 scientific publications and of over 40 talks at international conferences.
+Ereditato is author of more than 1500 scientific publications and of over 40 talks at international conferences.
 He has supervised more than 70 master and PhD theses.

 Antonio Ereditato is very active with scientific divulgation.
-In particular, he has written for general public: Le Particelle Elementari, Il Saggiatore (2017) — English version, Ever Smaller, MIT Press (2020) — Guida Turistica per Esploratori dello Spazio, Il Saggiatore (2019), and Un Breve Viaggio Chiamato Terra, Il Saggiatore (2021); together with Edoardo Boncinelli: Il Cosmo della Mente, il Saggiatore (2018) — also published in Spain: El cosmo de la Mente, Tusquets (2020), Gúia Turistica para Exploradores del Espacio, Tusquets (2022), and in Portugal: O Cosmo da Mente, Presença (2019) — L'Infinito Gioco della Scienza, Il Saggiatore (2020), and Tutto si Trasforma, Il Saggiatore (2022).
+In particular, he has written for general public: Le Particelle Elementari, Il Saggiatore (2017) — English version, Ever Smaller, MIT Press (2020) — Guida Turistica per Esploratori dello Spazio, Il Saggiatore (2019), and Un Breve Viaggio Chiamato Terra, Il Saggiatore (2021); together with Edoardo Boncinelli: Il Cosmo della Mente, il Saggiatore (2018) — also published in Spain: El cosmo de la Mente, Tusquets (2020), Gúia Turistica para Exploradores del Espacio, Tusquets (2022), and in Portugal: O Cosmo da Mente, Presença (2019) — L'Infinito Gioco della Scienza, Il Saggiatore (2020), Tutto si Trasforma, Il Saggiatore (2022), Il mio neutrino, Rubbettino (2022), Zitto e calcola!, Eurilink (2023), Lettera agli scienziati del futuro, together with Edoardo Boncinelli, Il Saggiatore (2023) and Il nuovo nucleare, EGEA (2025) with Stefano Buono.
 For these activities, he was awarded the 2017 Caccuri Prize for Literature and Science and the 2017 Maria Antonia Gervasio Prize.

 On 2 June 2018, Ereditato has been awarded the title of Ufficiale al Merito della Repubblica Italiana.